Colleges, School and Institutes

 He was appointed to the Chair of Energy and Automotive Engineering in 2009.

-Professor Xu has research experience in flow/turbulence, diesel/gasoline spray, mixture preparation, ignition, premixed/diffusion combustion, new combustion mode, emission formation/control, biodiesels, engine modelling, and operation control.
+Professor Xu is working on control of future powertrains using AI technology and he has research experience in flow/turbulence, diesel/gasoline spray, mixture preparation, ignition, premixed/diffusion combustion, new combustion mode, emission formation/control, biodiesels, engine modelling, and operation control.
 He also has experience in turbomachinery/turbocharging, engine design and various advanced engine technologies.

 Previous major projects as PI (2002-2019): £10 millions